 Your metabolism is wise.
 It responds rapidly to external changes in the environment to survive and optimize metabolic work.

-Calorie deficit is considered a 'metabolic stressor', and it causes changes on our metabolism when prolonged overtime.
-A reduction in the calorie intake is counteracted by decreasing metabolic rate and more food desire and appetite (study).
+Calorie deficit is considered a 'metabolic stressor', and your body responds decreasing metabolic rate and more food desire and appetite (study).

-Lose weight without losing muscle can be hard for some people, but it's easier than it seems.
-Being nutrition and training the two main aspects to consider, you can easily manage those two to lose weight while mantaining muscle mass to a high extent.
+With nutrition and training, you can easily manage those two to lose weight while mantaining muscle mass to a high extent.